Thinking about going into Higher Education? It’s time to get researching!

 - Get all the facts about student finance and loan repayments – student loans mythbusting.

 - Disabled students and students with learning disabilities have the right to ask higher education providers to make things accessible.
-Read the Disability Rights UK factsheet about adjustments for students with disabilities.
+Visit the Disability Rights webpage about adjustments for disabled students and apprentices.

 Writing a Personal Statement

 If you’re applying for higher education, you will be required to write a personal statement.
 This can be intimidating, because probably have not have done anything like this before.